dcdpr/did-btc1/chapters/Privacy-Considerations.md

 **did:btc1** was designed such that updates to DID documents are NOT REQUIRED to be public.
-Bitcoin is used to publicly announce and anchor updates to DID documents, however the updates themselves can be kept private by DID controllers and provided through a ::Sidecar: mechanism at ::Resolution Time::.
+Bitcoin is used to publicly announce and anchor updates to DID documents, however the updates themselves can be kept private by DID controllers and provided through a ::Sidecar:: mechanism at ::Resolution Time::.

 #### DID Documents Need not be Public